 Violence in Aceh, Indonesia

 In 2001, the International Labor Rights Fund (ILRF) filed a DC-based lawsuit on behalf of eleven anonymous plaintiffs against ExxonMobil for its role in a series of violent crimes in Indonesia from 1999-2001.
 The company was accused of hiring the Indonesian military to provide security for their assets in the Aceh province, resulting in the torture, rape and mass murder of Indonesian people.
 The plaintiffs stated that ExxonMobil was well aware of the mass violence they were funding, while the company claimed that the suit was filed simply to bring publicity to ILRF.
 In September, 2009, Chief District Court Judge Royce Lamberth dismissed the case, stating, "Where a non-resident alien is harmed in his own country, he cannot and should not expect entitlement to the advantages of a United States court."
 Exxon has made tens of billions of dollars from their operations in Aceh.

-Since 1999, ExxonMobil has spent almost $6.7 million on political campaign donations, $414,500 of which have gone to politicians in the 2015-2016 election cycle (10% to Democrats, 90% to Republicans).
-ExxonMobil sends addition money on state politicials, spending over $5.3 million since 2003.
+Since 1999, ExxonMobil has spent almost $9.3 million on political campaign contributions, $1.4 million of which went to politicians in the 2015-2016 election cycle (10% to Democrats, 90% to Republicans).
+ExxonMobil sends addition money on state politics, spending over $17 million since 1990.

-Since 1998 lobbying disclosure laws went into effect, ExxonMobil has spent over $210 million on federal lobbying, making it the country's twelfth highest spender.
+Since 1998 lobbying disclosure laws went into effect, ExxonMobil has spent over $229 million on federal lobbying, making it the country's twelfth highest spender.

 In response to a three-phase plan to start controlling greenhouse gas pollution, ExxonMobil contributed pressure to former president George W. Bush's office to prevent the Bush EPA from acting, effectively delaying initial EPA regulation for almost three years.